Njideka Akunyili Crosby: Process

 She uses photos she has taken herself in Nigeria along with family photos and pages from popular Nigerian magazines.
 The photos "are layers in her work by collage and acetone-transfer prints, creating a fabric of images throughout her paintings".
 Her primary mediums include collage, photo transfer, acrylic paint, charcoal, fabric, and colored pencil.
 Along with strong Nigerian influence, her style is also derived from pop culture, personal experience, and Western academia.
 While creating, she thinks of her dual audience: American and Nigerian.
 However, her work cannot be categorized as either American nor Nigerian, but rather the work is an autobiography based on her "character that doesn't fit into a box."

 Women are in a position of power in most of her work.
 She believes a woman's agency is to not be questioned and she is an active participant.
-Akunyili Crosby also wanted to create images of interracial marriage that she had never seen growing up in Nigeria.
+Akunyili Crosby also wanted to create images of interracial marriage.
 Her husband is a white man from Texas, which she represents in some of her work.

 “The Rest of Her Remains” (2010) combines drawing, painting, xerox transfers, and collage on paper.
 In this piece, Crosby created clothing out of papier collé (a form of collage that uses prefabricated paper that is applied to a flat surface).
 This piece displays a younger version of Crosby laying on a bed in an empty room surrounded by patterns related to her heritage.
 The placement and pose of the figure reference Édouard Manet’s painting "The Dead Toreador".
 The chosen title of “The Rest of Her Remains” references the differences and disconnect between her life in the United States versus her life growing up in Nigeria.